ricardor4/ricardor4.github.io/about.md

 permalink: /about/
 ---

-My name is Ricardo Rodriguez Reveco, I am a grad student at  [PUC-Chile](https://www.uc.cl/).
-I am interested in Math, Computer Science, Politics and Volunteering.
+I am Ricardo Rodriguez Reveco, a graduate student at [PUC-Chile](https://www.uc.cl/).
+I like Math, Computer Science, Politics and Volunteering.

+My research interests are in graph theory, automata theory, logic, and game theory.
-I have an undergraduate degree in mathematics from [PUC-Chile](https://www.uc.cl/) and I am a graduate student in computer science under the supervision of Prof. Marcelo Arenas
+I have an undergraduate degree in mathematics from [PUC-Chile](https://www.uc.cl/). and I am a master student in computer science guided by Prof. [Marcelo Arenas](http://marceloarenas.cl/), and we are working in the formalization of agent-based models.